 To maintain the Aqua-Hot at its full potential, it is highly recommended to have the diesel burner tuned up annually.
-This involves the fuel filter replaced, burner cleaned, inspecting the exhaust and combustion air lines for damage and ensure they are clear, checking the fuel lines for any leaks, checking the hoses and wiring to make sure there is no damage or cracks.
+This involves the fuel nozzle and fuel filter replaced, burner cleaned, inspecting the exhaust and combustion air lines for damage and ensure they are clear, checking the fuel lines for any leaks, checking the hoses and wiring to make sure there is no damage or cracks.
+See Page 79 for more in-depth information.